ncrowther/bamoe2wxo/README.md

 Download this repo and extract to a folder of your choice.

-- Open VSC project with a DMN decision and run in dev mode.
+- Open a VSC project with a DMN decision service and run in dev mode.
 - Using the built in VSC Port tab, expose the kogito service as an external URL
 - Edit ./data/config.json file and add name of decision and both internal and external kogito URL
-- Open WoApiGenerator-main
-- Run this class with two parameters: ./data/config.json .
+- Execute 'run.bat' found in the top level folder.
-- Once finished, you should see the generated openAPI spec in the generated folder
+- Once finished, you should see the generated openAPI spec for the exposed Kogito service in the generated folder
 - Import the open API spec into WatsonXOrchestrate and run.

 ## Bugs and Limitations